home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 #### Do something when a device are speeding

-The allows you to do something when the device `device_tracker.millennium_falcon` exceeds a defined speed.
+The allows you to do something when the device "Millennium Falcon" exceeds a defined speed.

 {% my blueprint_import badge blueprint_url="https://www.home-assistant.io/blueprints/integrations/traccar_server_device_speed_limit.yaml" %}